Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

-This estimator has been shown to achieve the parametric minimax rate in \cite{marteau2019globally} when the truth is indeed linear.
-Stability results under strongly convex losses are known in \cite{hardt2016train}, but our treatment can handle the cases when the loss is ``on average strongly convex'' (the treatment in \cite{hardt2016train} does not cover the simple, unpenalized regression setting).
-We also note that \eqref{eq: parametric iteration} does not implement vanishing learning rates $\gamma$, which can actually be a constant -- although the exact value needs to be ``tuned''.
+This estimator has been shown to achieve the parametric minimax rate in \cite{marteau2019globally} when the truth is linear.
+Stability results under strongly convex losses are known in \cite{hardt2016train}, but our treatment can handle the cases when the loss is ``on average strongly convex'' (\cite{hardt2016train} does not cover the simple, unpenalized regression setting).
 The following results may be of interest itself, whose proof techniques are also a primer of the nonparametric results in Section~\ref{section: sieve SGD stability}.